 How to check your version

-With installs after v03.00 you can use native package manager commands to find installed version.
+With installs greater than v3.00 you can use native package manager commands to find installed version.

 If your installation is below v3.00 you will see a